 The primary objective of our senior management's compensation program is to attract, motivate, reward and retain the managerial talent needed to achieve our business objectives and drive sustainable business performance.
-We have mandated an external compensation specialist to benchmark our management's compensation, both in terms of their base cash compensation, cash bonus and equity incentive award, against that of the management of similarly situated companies in the United States and

-Europe including companies with a similar financial profile and those in the same sector (e.g., technology and online travel).
-While we have targeted total compensation amounts for senior management comparable to those of similarly situated companies, in 2020, we have compensated our senior management to a greater extent with performance-based equity grants, based on performance targets (e.g., a particular stock price or stock price improvement).
+We have mandated an external compensation specialist to benchmark our management's compensation, both in terms of their base cash compensation, cash bonus and equity incentive award, against that of the management of similarly situated companies in the United States and Europe including companies with a similar financial profile or those in the same sector (e.g., technology and online travel).
+While we have targeted total compensation amounts for senior management comparable to those of similarly situated companies, in 2020, we have compensated our senior management with performance-based equity grants, based on performance targets (e.g. stock price improvement).
 We have opted to focus on this type of compensation to incentivize our management's value contribution to our business and to promote long-term value creation.
-For more information on the 2020 performance grants, see "Item 6: Directors, senior management and employees - B. Compensation - Compensation of members of our management board and supervisory board" above.
-Base salaries for our senior management were therefore a relatively smaller component of total compensation and were lower than base salaries of senior management at many our peers, reflecting our belief that this mix of compensation incentivizes our management's performance and promotes intrinsic motivation.
+For more information on the 2021 performance grants, see "Item 6: Directors, senior management and employees - B. Compensation - Compensation of members of our management board and supervisory board" above.
+Base salaries for our senior management were therefore a relatively smaller component of total compensation and were lower than base salaries of senior management at many of our peers.
 Bonus payments for our senior management are determined with respect to a given year based on primarily qualitative goals.
 For the purpose of determining the bonus amounts and compensation more generally, our supervisory board and compensation committee conduct an individualized analysis of each member of senior management and measure the performance of senior management with reference to alignment with our goals, the business impact of senior management on those goal and the team building capabilities of senior management.
 The base salary, any bonus payments and any equity award compensation are proposed by the CEO to our compensation committee.
 The proposal is then discussed (and amended, if needed) by the committee.
-The amount of compensation of the management board and those reporting to the CEO is then determined at the discretion of our supervisory board.
+The amount of compensation of the management board and those executives reporting to the CEO is then determined at the discretion of our supervisory board.